 It should be noted that agreement of which algorithms to use is a necessary, but not sufficient condition for interoperability.
 A scheme implementing a cryptographic service must also ensure consistent understanding of encoding, padding, compression and filtering of data.
-These methods are not a main part of this document but discussed briefly where appropriate.
+These methods are not the main subject of this document but discussed briefly where appropriate.